prem314/prem314.github.io/about.md

 # About Me

+**Current Affiliation:**
+PhD student at Institute of Mathematical Sciences, Chennai, working in the field of open quantum systems under the supervision on Prof. Sibasish Ghosh.

 **Education:**
   - PhD (2021 - present) : IMSc, chennai
   - MSc (2019 - 2021) : IMSc, chennai.
 [Link to MSc thesis titled: Dynamics of open quantum Systems: Different approaches to non-Markovianity](https://drive.google.com/file/d/1WXMqmcygDxn_AjsxEjA2ZhBT_xq59dKc/view?usp=sharing)
   - BSc (2016 - 2019) : Christ (Deemed to be University), Bangalore

+**Research Interest:**
+My research interest revolves around the theory of open Quantum systems and its application to chemical and biological systems and other many body systems of physical interest.
+My past research has involved using Feynman path integral approach to derive some analytical results for imaginary time evolution of a open quantum systems strongly interacting with its environment.
+Currently, I am also looking to study open quantum system in non-negligible coupling limit using perturbation in the system-environment coupling parameter.
+I also have plans to extend these research to study many-body quantum systems that show robust quantum effects even at ambient environmental conditions.